Tommy7-8/Data-Science-Project/PROPOSAL.md

 predict one month ahead, rebalance monthly.
 All transformations are refit inside the training window.
 Transaction costs and turnover limits are included for realism.
 Weights are computed by a long-only, fully invested optimizer.
-The primary implementation is mean-variance with shrinkage covariance and weight caps; I also report a simple volatility-aware allocation as a robustness check.
+The primary implementation is mean-variance with shrinkage covariance and weight caps.
 Out-of-sample performance is compared with SMB, an equalweight mix of deciles, and the market, using annualized return, volatility, Sharpe and Sortino ratios, maximum drawdown, turnover, and rolling stability plots.
 The question is practical: do machine-learning forecasts of return and risk on size-sorted portfolios improve outcomes relative to standard size benchmarks?